 Claim #1: Safflower Oil Improves Metabolic Health

 People in favor of vegetable oil often reference a 2011 study published in Clinical Nutrition that found safflower oil improved metabolic health[*].
-Let’s take a closer look at that study.
+Here’s a closer look at that study.

-Researchers randomized 35 diabetic, postmenopausal women to receive daily supplements of either safflower oil or conjugated linoleic acid (CLA).
-Blood sugar, cholesterol, and inflammation were measured before and after the 16-week intervention period[*].
+Researchers gave 35 diabetic, postmenopausal women daily supplements of either safflower oil or conjugated linoleic acid (CLA).
+Blood sugar, cholesterol levels, and inflammation were measured before and after the 16-week intervention period[*].

 The dramatic physiological effect of SAF [safflower oil] was unexpected because the intake of linoleic acid typically consumed in the American diet is adequate when compared to dietary recommendations.